 Strangely, my recent go-to has been working through every episode of The Muppet Show.
 My girlfriend and I watch a lot of documentaries.
 We loved Crip Camp and The Last Dance.
 We burned through Ted Lasso in a matter of days and never wanted it to end.
 There are so many great shows I’m forgetting.
 We are truly in a golden age for television.

-Are you working on anything right now which we should watch out for?
+Are you working on anything right now that we should watch out for?

 I’m still in the pilot-writing phase for a new show for Netflix that I’m co-creating with a screenwriter from Minnesota named Wenonah Wilms.
 We’re adapting a fantastic novel that came out recently called Firekeeper’s Daughter.
 We’re still in the early stages but hopefully you’ll get to see it one of these days!